 If you have been charged with a federal crime, you will need the help of an attorney who is knowledgeable about federal law and the federal court system.
 Get help today.

-For a free, confidential, no-obligation consultation with a federal defense attorney in Oklahoma City, call Wirth Law Office – Oklahoma City today at 405-888-5400.
+For a confidential consultation with a federal defense attorney in Oklahoma City, call Wirth Law Office – Oklahoma City today at 405-888-5400.

 You’re also invited to send us a written inquiry.